dapritchard/jiraworklog/README.md

 This section is still under construction.
 Please feel free to post an issue or pull request suggesting any software that can be used to record worklog entries or interoperate with Jira worklogs.

-* [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) is a spreadsheet application that doesn't have specific support for worklogs but is perfectly amenable to manual entry of worklog integration.
+* [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) is a spreadsheet application that doesn't have specific support for worklogs but is perfectly amenable to manual entry of worklogs.
 The Excel data format is supported by jiraworklog.
 * [clockify](https://clockify.me/) is a web/desktop/mobile application that allows you to record worklog entries and create reports, among many other features.
 You can export your worklogs to CSV format which can then be uploaded to Jira via jiraworklog.
-Also note that there is a [Clockify Jira plugin](https://clockify.me/jira-time-tracking) that allows you to click a button from the Jira website to clock in and clock out to have the resulting worklog entry registered both for Jira and for Clockify.
+Also note that there is a [Clockify Jira plugin](https://clockify.me/jira-time-tracking) that integrates a clock in / clock out button into the Jira website such that when used the resulting worklog entry is registered both for Jira and for Clockify.